Overview

 Arranging concepts into a hierarchy supports discovery via:

-• Search expansion - a search system can add results that match narrower concepts of a search term.
-For example a search for Granitoid would return resources about granitoid OR granite
+- Search expansion - a system can expand results by matching any narrower concepts of a search term, e.g. a search for Granitoid returns resources about granitoid OR granite

 In a vocabulary, it's possible to keep adding narrower relationships by creating more and more specific concepts.
 For example, a catalogue that is about horticulture probably needs a vocabulary with more specific (narrower) concepts than just apples (e.g. Kiku Fuji).